Blog

 Most reports concerning red meat allergy are from the US and Australia, where it was first discovered.
 According to CDC reports between 2010 and 2022[2], alpha-gal syndrome has been identified in over 110,000 people so far.
 Due to a lack of awareness, the numbers are thought to be a lot higher, and it is estimated that there are up to half a million people living with red meat allergies in the US.

 The worldwide prevalence of alpha-gal syndrome is not currently understood.
-Several thousand cases have been documented from countries all around the world, including Europe, the UK, Turkey, Korea, Japan, Brazil, and South Africa.
+Several thousand cases have been documented from countries all around the world, including Europe, the UK, Turkey, Korea, Japan, Brazil, Australia, and South Africa.

 When Was Alpha-Gal Syndrome First Discovered?